fengguang/lkp-tests/jobs/README.md

 The hash contents of FILE will be merged into the current YAML location.

-In the most fundemental form, a job YAML contains a hash table of key-values.
+In the most fundamental form, a job YAML contains a hash table of key-values.
 The keys fall into 2 main categories:

 ## ERB template